 To complete the General Education program requirements, each student must complete courses in the six categories listed below.
-GE courses must be completed with a grade of 'D' grade or better and a 2.0 Grade Point Average or better with some program exceptions.\
+GE courses must be completed with a grade of 'D' grade or better and a 2.0 Grade Point Average or better with some program exceptions.

-\BSBA students must earn a "C" grade or better in COM150, ENG101, COM105, GEN100 and STAT225 courses (Oral Communication, Written Communication, Basic Skills and Mathematics/Quantitative Reasoning).
+BSBA students must earn a "C" grade or better in COM150, ENG101, COM105, GEN100 and STAT225 courses (Oral Communication, Written Communication, Basic Skills and Mathematics/Quantitative Reasoning) and lower division requirements ACC 201, ACC 202, BUS 201, MKT 230 and MGT 280.